1551 Tyndale’s Pentateuch with a Ten Commandments Misprint – The Only Copy in Private Hands - The Covet Bible

 Scarcity

-We can trace no copies at auction in the last 120 years.
-Only two copies in holdings (British Library and Cambridge University).
+We can trace no copies at auction per RBH.
+Only two copies in holdings (British Library and Cambridge University, the University of Oregon copy does not exist).
 We’d like to thank Dr. Liam Sims at Cambridge and Aimee Burnett at the British Library for their assistance.

 Note